-- O Re-route part of the Horse-Bike Loop trail away from Bates Road to a new location that crosses Swamp Loop trail approximately 40% were in favour; approximately 33% were neutral; approximately 21% were not in favour; and approximately 7% had no opinion. - O Close horse access into the park from Bates Road approximately 47% were in favour with 29% indicating they strongly agree; approximately 34% were neutral; approximately 12% were not in favour; and approximately 8% had no opinion. - O Upgrade existing southern portion of the Mitchel Grade to allow equestrian and bike use approximately 41% were in favour; approximately 23% were neutral; approximately 28% were not in favour; and approximately 8% had no opinion. - O Upgrade part of Catch Up Loop to allow equestrian and bike use approximately 39% were in favour; approximately 24% were neutral; approximately 32% were not in favour with 20% in strong disagreement; and approximately 6% had no opinion. - O Upgrade existing unnamed trail from Fitzel entrance trail to Catch Up Loop to allow equestrian and bike use approximately 36% were in favour; approximately 26% were neutral; approximately 30% were not in favour; and approximately 7% had no opinion. - O Re-route existing eroded section of the Horse-Bike Loop trail near Happy Face trail approximately 43% were in favour; approximately 34% were neutral; approximately 16% were not in favour; and approximately 7% had no opinion. - O Re-route existing section of the Horse-Bike Loop trail near Langlois Road away from the property line approximately 37% were in favour; approximately 37% were neutral; approximately 19% were not in favour; and approximately 6% had no opinion. - When asked how much you agree or disagree with a few specific new trails, respondents were most supportive of a commuter trail along Bates Road (approximately 65% were in favour with 34% in strong agreement; approximately 23% were neutral; and approximately 9% were not in favour).
-A proposed new trail near Elmo Road was also mostly supported with approximately 64% in favour with 31% in strong agreement; approximately 23% neutral; and approximately 12% not in favour.
-Finally, a new proposed trail near the Hardy Road entrance was mostly supported with 55% in favour with 23% in strong agreement; approximately 24% neutral; and approximately 17% not in favour with 12% in strong disagreement. - When asked how much you agree or disagree with specific trail closures, respondents were generally fairly evenly divided highlighting the delicate balance between those wanting recreational trails and those wanting more conservation.
+- Re-route part of the Horse-Bike Loop trail away from Bates Road to a new location that crosses Swamp Loop trail - approximately 40% were in favour; approximately 33% were neutral; approximately 21% were not in favour; and approximately 7% had no opinion. - Close horse access into the park from Bates Road approximately 47% were in favour with 29% indicating they strongly agree; approximately 34% were neutral; approximately 12% were not in favour; and approximately 8% had no opinion. - Upgrade existing southern portion of the Mitchel Grade to allow equestrian and bike use - approximately 41% were in favour; approximately 23% were neutral; approximately 28% were not in favour; and approximately 8% had no opinion. - Upgrade part of Catch Up Loop to allow equestrian and bike use approximately 39% were in favour; approximately 24% were neutral; approximately 32% were not in favour with 20% in strong disagreement; and approximately 6% had no opinion. - Upgrade existing unnamed trail from Fitzel entrance trail to Catch Up Loop to allow equestrian and bike use - approximately 36% were in favour; approximately 26% were neutral; approximately 30% were not in favour; and approximately 7% had no opinion. - Re-route existing eroded section of the Horse-Bike Loop trail near Happy Face trail - approximately 43% were in favour; approximately 34% were neutral; approximately 16% were not in favour; and approximately 7% had no opinion. - Re-route existing section of the Horse-Bike Loop trail near Langlois Road away from the property line - approximately 37% were in favour; approximately 37% were neutral; approximately 19% were not in favour; and approximately 6% had no opinion. - When asked how much you agree or disagree with a few specific new trails, respondents were most supportive of a commuter trail along Bates Road (approximately 65% were in favour with 34% in strong agreement; approximately 23% were neutral; and approximately 9% were not in favour).
+A proposed new trail near Elmo Road was also mostly supported with approximately 64% in favour with 31% in strong agreement; approximately 23% neutral; and approximately 23% neutral; and approximately 23% neutral; and approximately 24% neutral; and approximately 17% not in favour with 12% in strong disagreement. - When asked how much you agree or disagree with specific trail closures, respondents were generally fairly evenly divided highlighting the delicate balance between those wanting recreational trails and those wanting more conservation.
 The trail closure with the most opposition was the proposed closure of Seabank trail with approximately 51% not in favour with 45% being strongly opposed.
 The following summarizes the responses for each proposed trail closure: - Proposed closure of southern portion of Twinflower Lane which is low-lying approximately 34% were in favour; approximately 33% were neutral; approximately 29% were not in favour; and approximately 5% had no opinion.